joykolawole/smartbizcrux-python-hands-on-practices/README.md

 Economics Student | Data Analyst | Python Learner

-I'm passionate about using data to solve real-world problems and continuously improving my technical skills through hands-on learning.
+I'm passionate about building practical technical skills and applying data-driven solutions to real-world problems.

+---

-⭐ Thank you for visiting my repository.
-Feel free to explore my work and follow my learning journey!
+*Thank you for visiting this repository.
+Feedback and suggestions are always welcome.*